slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 one-or-more artifacts that comprise the output of a release build and the attestations that correlate to them.

-It is recommended to support a one-to-many relationship between build artifacts and attestations, to ensure that anyone is free to produce and publish any attestation they may need, but require a strict one-to-one relationship between the build artifact and the build provenance attestation for that artifact.
-This may require a custom filename schema that uniquely identifies the build attestation over other attestation types, or it may happen as a de-facto standard based on where the attestation is published.
+Package ecosystems SHOULD support a one-to-many relationship between build artifacts and attestations to ensure that anyone is free to produce and publish any attestation they may need.
+Package ecosystems MUST require a strict one-to-one relationship between the build artifact and the build provenance attestation for that artifact.
+The mappings can be either implicit (e.g. require a custom filename schema that uniquely identifies the build attestation over other attestation types) or explicit (e.g. it may happen as a de-facto standard based on where the attestation is published).

-For example, the build attestation should have a filename that is directly related to the build artifact filename.
+The build attestation SHOULD have a filename that is directly related to the build artifact filename.
 For example, for an artifact `<filename>.<extension>`, the attestation is `<filename>.attestation` (or some similar extension, for example [in-toto](https://in-toto.io/) recommends